We first published this alert in March 2020 and we have updated it to reflect more recent developments

 The impact of a ransomware attack can be severe and far-reaching.
 For the corporate victim, it can mean business disruption, financial loss and reputational damage.
 For some it may mean that they are forced to close.

 For those whose data has been compromised, this could mean that critical data is rendered inaccessible or disclosed to unauthorised people – in some cases this could include sensitive data.
+This is because many attacks also come with a threat to release data stolen from the network to try and increase the chances of a ransom being paid.

 In terms of data protection law impact, in both the EU and the UK GDPR imposes key requirements relating to security.
 Controllers must take appropriate technical and organisational measures (TOMs) to keep personal data secure against loss or destruction.
 There’s an analysis of how GDPR continues to operate both in the EU and the UK here https://bit.ly/brexdpfaq.